 While all of our guestrooms have their own charm suitable for relaxation after the most wonderful day exploring Cape Cod’s museums and history, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs and a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs and a relaxing stay before and after your day.

 Mary Moran is a Falmouth native and knowledgable about Cape Cod.
 In addition to writing for the Palmer House Inn, she’s also frequently at the inn and available to answer quest’s questions.
 She enjoys reading, hiking, and spending time exploring Falmouth’s coastal waterways.